Table of Contents

 2. Connection variants

-The Microgrid diagram consists of a regrouping (RCP) with the following characteristics:
+The Microgrid diagram consists of a community (RCP) with the following characteristics:

-- A single point of introduction to the public network, equipped with a DSO Input meter, generally located in a separate main distribution board room or in one of the site's buildings.
+- A single point of introduction to the public network, equipped with a DSO input meter, generally located in a separate main low voltage switchboard room or in one of the Site's buildings.

-- Several buildings connected to this same point of introduction.
+- Multiple buildings connected to this same introduction point.

-This scheme applies in particular when the private meters are distributed in different points of the site.
-Several variants are then possible for the connection and reading of the meters:
+This scheme applies particularly when private meters are distributed across different points of the site.
+Several variants are then possible for connecting and reading the meters:

 - Installation of a bus between buildings, passing through each meter to the central Climkit Gateway.